 Although Jason attended college and is a trained recording engineer, he told Roberts he has no paycheck because holding down a steady job isn’t for him.
 So, the 29-year old “suffer dude” signed up for SNAP.
 He receives $200 a month in taxpayer money for food.
 Greenslate simply said, “I don’t got a paycheck coming in, so I qualify.”
 Continue reading

-When we looking for a home in the Kansas City area last Spring, one of the things we wanted was trees on our property.
-We told the Realtor, “Don’t even show us anything that doesn’t have trees!”
+When we were looking for a home in the Kansas City area last Spring, one of the things we wanted was trees on our property.
+We told the Realtor, “Don’t even show us anything that doesn’t have trees.”
 And we were blessed to find a home that we liked in Lee’s Summit that has trees.
-Lots of trees!
+Lots of trees.

 Sir Christopher Michael Wren was one of the most highly acclaimed architects in English history.
 Following London’s great fire in 1666 he was given the responsibility for rebuilding 51 houses of worship.
 His masterpiece was St. Paul’s Cathedral which was completed in 1710.